alan-turing-institute/environment-and-sustainability-gc-community/README.md

 # Environment and Sustainability Grand Challenge - Community Repo

+<mark>This material is shared as a work in progress.
+Some material may be missing or under review.
+Please  [contact the E&S Senior Research Community Manager](./CONTRIBUTING.md) if you have questions about reuse or contribution.</mark>

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11167969.svg)](https://doi.org/10.5281/zenodo.11167969)

 Welcome to the Community repo for the Turing Environment and Sustainability Grand Challenge (E&S GC).
 This repository contains open materials developed by and for the E&S GC.
 We invite you to review our activities and contribute where you can!